 Most children who are products of affairs are unknowingly raised by men who aren’t their biological fathers.
 However, DNA testing is making it easier and easier to check the paternity of children.

-27. Kids with parents who cheated are twice as likely to cheat on their partners when they grow up.
+27. Kids with parents who cheated have a 44% chance to cheat on their partners when they grow up, according to infidelity rates.

 (Journal of Family Issues)

 In comparison, only 22% of those whose parents remained faithful to each other cheated on their romantic partners.
 However, it’s interesting to note that unfaithful parents didn’t affect the way their children viewed cheating in general.

 28. In the case of a cheating spouse, statistics show that 60% of married cheaters didn’t wear protection.

 Conversely, 64% of those who were in a committed relationship but cheated used condoms.
 When it comes to dividing this issue by gender, roughly 60% of men remembered to use protection.
 Women aren’t too far behind with just a little over 58% saying they used condoms.